infinity-a11y/PhyloTrace/README.md

 Is ***Miniconda*** installed on the system?

 - Yes: Run the installation below and initialize conda.
-- No: Skip this code chunk and proceed to the next one.
+- No: Skip this code chunk and proceed to the creation of a new environment as the next step.

 ```bash
 cd ~ \